UC Davis Facts

 - Interdisciplinary study: UC Davis excels in interdisciplinary study, with a tradition dating to its founding of programs collaborating to address real-world challenges.
 Graduate groups, institutes and centers, and other programs bring students and faculty of different academic disciplines together.

 - Leader in sustainability: UC Davis is a global leader in sustainability-related research and instruction, applied technology, and transformative projects and programs that advance knowledge and serve as models for the world.
-Among its initiatives, the university is currently constructing UC Davis West Village, a net zero energy mixed-use community that will serve as an experiential laboratory for sustainable living.
+Among the initiatives is UC Davis West Village, designed to be the nation's largest zero net energy community that serves as an experimental laboratory for energy-efficient living.

 - Global warning system for diseases: UC Davis is at the forefront of identifying and controlling diseases that move between wildlife and people through a global early warning system.
-Funded with up to $75 million over five years, the UC Davis PREDICT program is one of five new initiatives of the U.S. Agency for International Development and is known in combination as the Emerging Pandemic Threats Program.
+Funded with up to $75 million over five years, the UC Davis PREDICT program is an initiative of the U.S. Agency for International Development.

 Engaged in public service